PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 updates, focused `5`, affected `449`, and standard `92 / 55 / 196 / 2 / 11`
 sequential tests pass.
 The phase store remains exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 37 to 36.

+The next characterization freezes adjacent QLinear/layout-prefix recovery and pre-add/attention-gate recovery at the start of layout pass-set 2.
+The children retain their two distinct immutable callback contexts, both of which embed the exact same shared pass context.
+Complete nested results and callback result identities are preserved.

+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `302 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, the surrounding layout-opt guard and recorded successor phase, dependencies, TensorFlow isolation, the managed 36-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.